omkardgawas/devops-ci-cd-project/README.md

 ---
 ## 🎯 Key Achievements
-- Built end-to-end CI/CD pipeline using Docker and AWS
+- Built and deployed a containerized application using Docker and AWS EC2
-- Automated deployment reducing manual effort by 80%
+- Reduced manual deployment effort through containerization
-- Deployed scalable containerized application on cloud
+- Designed a scalable and reproducible deployment workflow

 ---